matthewbga/ATS-Keyword/README.md

 # OTA firmware update

 The application includes OTA update functionality.
-Application will check for updates at boot time and stop ml processing and instead download and apply new firmware if a newer version is available.
-To make such a version available you need to prepare the update binary (this is part of the build process) and crate an OTA job on AWS.
+The application will check for updates from the AWS Cloud at boot time to check if there is an update pending.
+If an update is available, the application will stop ML processing, download the new firmware, and then apply the new firmware if the version number indicates the image is newer.
+To make such a version available you need to prepare the update binary (this is part of the build process) and create an OTA job on AWS.

 ## Creating updated firmware